create3000/x_ite/docs/_posts/reference/browser-services.md

 #### void **changeViewpoint** (*[SFNode layerNode,] name String*)

-Changes the bound viewpoint node to the viewpoint named name.
+Changes the bound viewpoint node to the viewpoint named *name*.
 The viewpoint must be available in *layerNode*.
 If *layerNode* is omitted, the active layer is used.

 #### void **print** (*Object object*)